Social Insurance Number Scam

 Social Insurance Number Scam: How It Works

-Beware of a new Social Insurance Number scam going around nationwide in Canada.
-It comes as a phone call from someone claiming to be from the government and saying that your Social Insurance Number has been suspended.
+Beware of a new Social Insurance Number scam going around nationwide.
+It comes as one of the many Service Canada scam calls done by crooks saying that your Social Insurance Number has been suspended.
 Later on, in this article, we have an audio recording of a crook who happened to call our number at Scam Detector.

 Anyway, you can rest assured that these criminals are not from the Government of Canada.
 Let’s dive in.